Dani Filth

-Daniel Lloyd Davey (born 25 July 1973), known professionally as Dani Filth, is a British singer who is the vocalist, lyricist and founding member of the extreme metal band Cradle of Filth.
-He has a five-octave vocal range.
+Daniel Lloyd Davey (born 25 July 1973), known professionally as Dani Filth, is an English singer who is the lead vocalist, lyricist and founding member of the extreme metal band Cradle of Filth.

 Personal life

 Daniel Lloyd Davey was born to Susan Janet Moore and Laurence John Davey in Hertford and is the eldest child of four.

-He married his wife Toni on 31 October 2005 in Ipswich.
-The couple have a daughter, Luna.
-Filth and Toni have been separated since 2018.
+He married Toni King on 31 October 2005 in Ipswich.
+The couple have a daughter.
+Separated since 2018, he is currently engaged to Russian-born, Ipswich-based tattoo artist Sofiya Belousova, after proposing to her at the Download Festival 2025.